Communicative Disorders Courses

 3-9

-The course is designed to provide graduate students in speech-language pathology with quality clinical practicum experiences involving diagnostic, treatment, and counseling services to individuals across the lifespan who present with a wide variety of speech-language disabilities.
-These experiences are offered in a variety of settings including, but not limited to, public schools, medical facilities, early intervention programs, residential settings, and nonresidential clinic settings.
-The student will demonstrate application of theory, knowledge, and skills in an intense external practicum site.
+The course is designed to provide graduate students in speech-language pathology with supervised evidence-based clinical practicum experiences involving evaluation, intervention, and counseling services to diverse individuals across the lifespan who present with a wide variety of needs in the area of speech-language pathology.
+The student will demonstrate application of theory, knowledge, and skills at an external practicum site, under the supervision of a licensed and certified Speech-Language Pathologist.

-Prerequisite(s): Completion of 4 semesters of CD 517: Advanced Clinical Practicum I
+Prerequisite(s): Completion of 4 semesters of CD 517: Advanced Clinical Practicum Speech

 CD